A Personalized Approach

 From a practical standpoint, knowing that AMD is at least two distinct diseases makes a one-size-fits-all treatment inadequate.
-Instead, Dr. Hageman and his team have taken a personalized medicine approach to tailor treatment to each patient’s genetic susceptibility.
+Instead, Gregory S. Hageman, PhD, and his team at the Sharon Eccles Steele Center for Translational Medicine (SCTM)have taken a personalized medicine approach to tailor treatment to each patient’s genetic susceptibility.

 Over the years, the SCTM developed an in-depth understanding of the complex molecular pathways involved in the two most common forms of AMD.
 Chromosome 1-directed AMD is driven by mutations in the CFH-CFHR5 gene on chromosome 1, whereas chromosome 10-directed AMD is caused by a mutation in the ARMS2/HTRA1 gene on chromosome 10.
 Chromosome 1-directed AMD is the most common form of the disease in the United States.